 The Best Places to Eat and Drink in Prague

 Prague is famous for its lavish and downright delicious cuisine.
-This ancient city has taken only the very best cooking techniques and flavour combinations from its neighbouring European cities and has created some of the finest restaurants in the world.
-From fine dining, luxury speakeasies and stunning rooftop views, to quick bites, traditional pubs and budget eats, there is a Prague restaurant to suit everyone.
+This ancient city has taken only the very best cooking techniques and flavor combinations from its neighboring European cities and has created some of the finest restaurants in the world.
+From fine dining, luxury speakeasies, and stunning rooftop views, to quick bites, traditional pubs and budget eat, there is a Prague restaurant to suit everyone.
 So, if you’re looking to eat your way through the city, check out the best places to eat and drink in Prague.

 We know that many Prague visitors who want to eat their way through the city are on a budget.
 While we do sometimes visit fine dining venues when we travel, we think you do not have to compromise on quality even if you have a tight travel budget.
 And many times going for the cheap eats in Prague actually brings you the local immersion travelers crave wherever they go.
 Because we want you to eat well in Prague even if you do not have a gold credit card, we bring you some tips for the best cheap food in Prague.